Mar 16, 2021

 Usually, dental crowns last between five to 15 years with acceptable oral hygiene practices.
 The wear and tear the crown is exposed to can also affect the life span of the restoration.
 You must avoid habits like biting lice, fingernails, and opening packages if you have the restoration on your front teeth.
 Taking proper care of your dental crown is essential if you intend to extend its lifespan.

-Dental crowns don’t need any special care so long as you remember the crowned tooth remains susceptible to tooth decay and gum disease.
+Dental crowns don’t need any special care so long as you remember the crowned tooth remains susceptible to tooth decay, gum disease and other emergency dental problems.
 The vulnerability makes it essential for you to maintain excellent oral hygiene practices by brushing twice a day, flossing at least once, and visiting your dentist for twice-yearly exams and cleanings.
 Follow these practices diligently, and the dental crown remains on your damaged tooth for the duration it is intended to.

 If you have damaged teeth and fearful it impacts your appearance, the better option for you is to seek treatment from the Vancouver dentist to have the tooth protected with a dental crown.